 This “betwixt and between” time is the ideal time to invigorate yourself with a little plant magic.
 You can come into the flow of this natural cycle and boost your vitality by eating these fresh, delicious and reinvigorated greens.
 (And a few of the other seasonal goodies, Hawthorn berries and Rosehips, ripening now.)

 Start by going out into your backyard or a nearby field.
 Look for the healthiest most vital, shining, wild greens.
-Depending where you live, you might find Dandelion, Chickweed, Cleavers, Plantain – or my absolute favourite Ox-eye Daisy.
-Make these into something – a salad, a pesto – or how ’bout these Ox-eye Daisy Rolls with Honey and Thyme?
+Depending on where you live, you might find Dandelion, Chickweed, Cleavers, Plantain – or my absolute favourite Ox-eye Daisy.
+Make these into something – a salad, a pesto – or how ’bout this Ox-eye Daisy Roll with Honey and Thyme?

 I think Ox-eye Daisy leaves are sweetest and most delicate of all wild greens.
 Chickweed is also mild, but Ox-eye Daisy greens have a flavour signature all their own, nutty, fruity with just a hint of bitter.

 Ox-eye Daisy derives from the Asteraceae or Compositae family and has been used medicinally in herbalism for hundreds of years.
-Its Latin name is Chrysanthemum leucantheum which comes from the Greek chrisos meaning golden and anthos meaning flower, while leuka means white.
-She was the flower of the Scandinavian Goddess Freya and in early Christianity she was the flower that symbolized St. Mary Magdalene.
+Its Latin name is Chrysanthemum leucantheum which comes from the Greek Christos meaning golden and anthos meaning flower, while leuka means white.
+She was the flower of the Scandinavian Goddess Freya and in early Christianity, she was the flower that symbolised St. Mary Magdalene.
 Today she is regarded as an invasive – though edible – “weed”.

 The leaves of the Ox-eye Daisy are pretty simple to identify.
 They grow in a rosette shape (round) from the base of the plant, and they are spoon-shaped with undulating rounded tooth edges.

-Aside from its many medicinal benefits Ox-eye Daisy has tonic properties.
+Aside from its many medicinal benefits, Ox-eye Daisy has tonic properties.
 Which means it is used to reinvigorate and support the body.
-In general, tonics help restore and maintain balance or homeostasis, throughout all of the body systems, plus they increase energy and boost our immunity.
+In general, tonics help restore and maintain balance or homoeostasis, throughout all of the body systems, plus they increase energy and boost our immunity.